Skip to main content

 Key rotation example

-# 2. Update your env var
+# 2. Update both env vars in your deployment.

-# 3. Verify it works
+# 3. Verify it works using the signed request helper from the Quick Start

-# 4. Revoke old key in Dashboard
+# 4. Revoke the old key in Dashboard.

 Next Steps